Where can I get a loan with bad credit?

-Loans from Family and Friends
+Loans from family and friends

 If you plan to borrow money from a person, you may consider a family member or a friend rather than a person offering P2P loans who you do not know.
-You will have very good chances of getting the cash which you need.
+You will have a very good chance of getting the cash that you need.
 You just have to ensure that the lender will feel at ease about giving cash to you.
 You should draw a standard loan agreement and sign it together with the lender.
 It is better if the loan amount is transferred from the lender's account to yours compared to getting cash.

 In case your family and friends cannot afford to lend you the money which you need, they can help you out as co-signers.
-A co-signer with a clean credit record and a steady employment income will give you very high chances of securing a loan from a bank.
+A co-signer with a clean credit record and a steady employment income will give you a very high chance of securing a loan from a bank.
 You and your co-signer will have joint responsibility for repaying the loan so the risk for the lender will be lower.

 Another strategy for getting a loan if you have bad credit is to place an asset as collateral.
 The collateral is used for securing the personal loan.
 In case you fail to repay it, the lender will have the right to repossess the asset.
-In this way, the risk for the lender is lower so you will have better chances of getting approved.
+In this way, the risk for the lender is lower so you will have a better chance of getting approved.

 When you take out a bad credit loan, you have to check the total cost and the size of the monthly payments.
-You have to ensure that you will have sufficient income left after paying the monthly installment.
+You have to ensure that you will have sufficient income left after paying the monthly instalment.
 If the disposable income is not sufficient for covering your living costs, then you should look for another option.
 You have to avoid getting into more debt.